Skip to content

 Rules Relating to the Transfer or Subdivision of Properties Containing Ejector Systems

-In October 2009, regulations were passed that were aimed at phasing out existing disposal systems to alleviate the problems with leaking systems, and run off into Manitoba’s water ways.
-The Provincial Government later amended the regulations of The Environment Act, known as the Onsite Wastewater Management Regulations (60/2010), concerning sewage disposal in the Province.
-The regulations indicated that if there was an ejector system on the property, prior to sale or subdivision, the ejector system must be taken out of service and decommissioned.
+Over the past two decades, Manitoba has passed legislation aimed at phasing out existing sewage ejector systems due to issues with leaking and runoff into Manitoba’s waterways.
+More recently, the provincial government amended the Onsite Wastewater Management Regulations (60/2010), enacted under The Environment Act, to further alter the process for sewage disposal in the Province.
+The regulations establish a new general rule: if there is an ejector system on the property, it must be taken out of service and decommissioned prior to sale or subdivision.

 Certificate of Exemption

-Effective June 5, 2010, some relief was given to rural homeowners where, prior to the sale or transfer, they could apply to Manitoba Sustainable Development for a Certificate of Exemption requesting that an ejector system be allowed to remain on the property, and not have to be replaced.
-However, the sewage ejector system must meet the following minimum requirements:
+As always, there are exceptions to the general rule.
+Prior to sale or transfer, it is now possible to apply to Manitoba Sustainable Development for a Certificate of Exemption requesting that an ejector system be allowed to remain on the property.
+To qualify for this exemption, the sewage ejector system must meet the following minimum criteria:

 1. Not be located within an environmentally sensitive area;